 Special Activation Precincts

-Special Activation Precincts will create jobs, attract businesses and investors, and fuel economic development in regional NSW to ensure regions are well placed to grow and meet future economic needs.
+SAPs will create jobs, attract businesses and investors and fuel economic development in regional NSW to ensure regions are well placed to grow and meet future economic needs.

-The NSW Government established the Special Activation Precincts initiative as part of its 20-Year Economic Vision for Regional NSW.
-Special Activation Precincts are funded under the $4.2 billion Snowy Hydro Legacy Fund and support industries such as:
+All SAPs will be delivered as part of the $4.2 billion Snowy Hydro Legacy Fund and support industries such as:

 - agribusiness and forestry